Recover, recycle and reuse

 Biosolids are a nutrient-rich fertiliser converted from the organic solids wastewater solids – or sludge – produced during wastewater treatment.
 They're a rich source of phosphorus and nitrogen used in agriculture, forestry, composting and land rehabilitation.

-These 23 water resource recovery facilities produce biosolids: Bingara Gorge, Bombo, Bondi, Cronulla, Gerringong-Gerroa, Glenfield, Hornsby Heights, Liverpool, Malabar, North Head, Penrith, Picton, Quakers Hill, Richmond, Riverstone, Rouse Hill, Shellharbour, St Marys, Wallacia, Warriewood, West Camden, Winmalee and Wollongong.
-The remaining water resource recovery facilities transfer wastewater sludge to one of the 23 listed to be processed.
+These water resource recovery facilities produce biosolids: Bingara Gorge, Bombo, Bondi, Cronulla Gerringong-Gerroa, Glenfield, Hornsby Heights, Liverpool, Malabar, North Head, Penrith, Picton, Quakers Hill, Richmond, Riverstone, Rouse Hill, Shellharbour, St Marys, Wallacia, Warriewood, West Camden, Winmalee and Wollongong.
+The remaining water resource recovery facilities transfer wastewater sludge to one of the listed facilities to be processed.

 Producing biosolids helps us reduce our environmental footprint by: